401(k) matching example: Potential growth over time

-In an effort to help strengthen the financial health and wellness of their workforces, many employers offer financial benefits for their employees.
-Some common types of financial wellness benefits are: bonuses, paid time off, retirement account, and a 401(k) match.
+In an effort to help strengthen the financial health and wellness of their employees, many companies offer financial benefits for their workforce.
+These can include bonuses, paid time off, a retirement account, and a 401(k) match.

 Why is it important to meet your company 401(k) match?